SUMMER 2024 APPLICATIONS WILL BE ACCEPTED STARTING JAN 1, 2024

 - a diversity of people and ideas, a spirit of inclusiveness, a global perspective, and a sense of community as essential conditions for campus life

 Interested students must complete the FACTS Internship Application Form, submit a cover letter, and submit a current CV.
-The cover letter should address how the applicant’s background and interests fit the program, a reflection on why diversity is important to forensic anthropology, and what they hope to accomplish as an intern.
+The cover letter should address how the applicant’s background and interests fit the program, and what they hope to accomplish as an intern.
 We are specifically interested to hear how the applicants plan to use the knowledge they gain from the workshops in their future careers.

 A letter of recommendation from the applicant’s faculty sponsor must be submitted in order for an application to be considered complete and subsequently reviewed.
-The recommendation letter can be mailed to Dr. Danny Wescott, Director-FACTS, 601 University Drive, San Marcos, TX 78666 or a signed pdf of the letter can be emailed to Dr. Wescott at firstname.lastname@example.org.
+The recommendation letter can be mailed to Dr. Sophia Mavroudas, Associate Director-FACTS, 601 University Drive, San Marcos, TX 78666 or a signed pdf of the letter can be emailed to Dr. Mavroudas at email@example.com.

 The faculty sponsor should be a professor who has taught the applicant or is familiar with the applicant's academic performance.
 The sponsor should also be able to evaluate the participant's ability to successfully participate in the internship.

-Please submit your complete application to Dr. Danny Wescott email@example.com The subject line of your email should read 'FACTS Summer 2023 Internship'.
+Please submit your complete application to Dr. Sophia Mavroudas firstname.lastname@example.org The subject line of your email should read 'FACTS Summer 2024 Internship'.
 All applications without this subject line may be incorrectly sorted and subsequently will not be considered.
 Your letter of recommendation may be sent separately.

 The application should include: